 If your appeal for disability benefits is accepted, the notice from the SSA will state when you will start receiving benefits and the amount.
 If you get a letter rejecting your claim, the letter will detail the reason for the decision and advise you of the amount of time you have to appeal.
 We understand that a denial can be discouraging and frustrating.
 But you should not give up.
 As we stated above, many people with valid claims receive denial notices.
 You may still qualify for benefits.

-You should talk with a Charleston SSD disability claim attorneys to discuss your options and understand the steps to pursue an appeal.
+You should contact a Charleston SSD disability claim attorney to discuss your options and understand the steps to pursue an appeal.
 The initial consultation with our attorneys is free and confidential.

 Source: Annual Statistical Report on the Social Security Disability Program.